Granigan/dungeongenerator/documents/implementation.md

-# Implementation Details (WIP)
+# Implementation Details

 As planned, the application is able to create 2d ASCII maps in given sizes.
 The structure follows the [specifications](https://github.com/Granigan/dungeongenerator/blob/master/documents/specifications.md) pretty closely, though there are small differences in design, and perhaps major differences in implementation.
 For example, room walls cannot overlap, which means that rooms will not have direct access to each other, but only to corridors.

 ## Algorithms
-All the algorithms were created organically during the process.
-Code and O-analyses are split into stages of the program, see below.
+All the algorithms were created organically during the process.O-analyses are split into stages of the program, see below.

 ### Initialising the map, and placing rooms
+Map initialisation is simply creating int[][] with given height(H) and width(W).
+Room placement is driven by parameter **roomAttempts** (r) which defines how many times the placement algorithm is ran, and the randomly - within parameters room width and height - generated room size (w and h).
+Algorithm does not require extra space to speak of, working in the same space required for the map initialisation.
+In practice, the room placement process will also become quicker the more rooms there are, and the bigger they are, as it runs into a collision much faster (and thus halts the individual placement attempt), so in that sense it 'scales well' despite the dauntingly seeming time requirement.

+Time: O(n*w*h)

+Space: O(W*H)

 ```
 ████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████
 █+++++++++++++++++++++++++++++++++████████+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++█